 Thinking about getting an internship?
 Wondering if it’s a good idea?
 Consider these facts:

 ACE receives postings from employers offering internships and jobs on a daily basis.
-All are posted on the Benedictine Virtual Career Center (BVCC) and the Illinois Small College Placement Association (ISCPA) College Central Network.
+All are posted on ACE Connect and the Illinois Small College Placement Association (ISCPA) College Central Network.
 Complete your registration on both to search for opportunities.